Thermal subsidence

 In geology and geophysics, thermal subsidence is a mechanism of subsidence in which conductive cooling of the mantle thickens the lithosphere and causes it to decrease in elevation.
-This is because of thermal contraction: as mantle material cools and becomes part of the mechanically rigid lithosphere, it becomes denser than the surrounding material.
+This is because of thermal expansion: as mantle material cools and becomes part of the mechanically rigid lithosphere, it becomes denser than the surrounding material.
 Additional material added to the lithosphere thickens it and further causes a buoyant decrease in the elevation of the lithosphere.
 This creates accommodation space into which sediments can deposit, forming a sedimentary basin.

 Causes

 Thermal subsidence can occur anywhere in which a temperature differential exists between a section of the lithosphere and its surroundings.
 There are a variety of contributing factors that can initiate thermal subsidence or affect the process as it is ongoing.

 Delamination

 As endogenous and exogenous processes cause denudation of the earth's surface, lower, warmer sections of the lithosphere are exposed to relative differences in weight and density.
 This relative difference creates buoyancy.
 Isostatic uplift can then further expose the lithosphere to conductive cooling, causing a “rise and fall” phenomenon as warmer, less dense rock layers are pushed or buoyed up, then cooled, causing it to contract and sink back down.